 Current or former Memorial students who applied using Memorial Self-Service can check the status using Admissions menu there.

 Applications for certain programs may require you to submit additional documents beyond those listed in your online application summary.
-These requirements are outlined within or on the related supplementary application form.
 Academic units or programs with additional requirements include the Faculty of Education, the Schools of Human Kinetics and Recreation, Music, Pharmacy, and Social Work; and the Bachelor of Nursing and the Bachelor of Fine Arts.
-Please see the related supplementary application form for specific advice or refer to the Admission to Faculties and Schools section on the left for program application and admission contact information.
+Please refer to the Admission to Faculties and Schools section on the left for further information.

 Applicants who apply using a paper copy of the General Application for Admission/Readmission do not have access to online status updates.